 The MWTP represented the Water Corporation’s first privately financed infrastructure project and is only the second Public Private Partnership (PPP) in WA.
 According to IPA the MWTP was also “the first PPP awarded in Western Australian in over five years and contributes to meeting the State’s objective of diversifying financing sources for the development of infrastructure in WA.”

-The Helena Water Consortium, which comprised of ACCIONA Agua, TRILITY, Royal Bank of Scotland Infrastructure Advisory, Lloyds Banks Corporate Markets and Brookfield Multiplex, entered into the PPP agreement with Water Corporation for the $306 million water treatment plant at Mundaring.
+The Helena Water Consortium, which comprised of ACCIONA Agua, TRILITY, Royal Bank of Scotland Infrastructure Advisory, Lloyds Banks Corporate Markets and Brookfield Multiplex, entered into the PPP agreement with Water Corporation for the A$306 million water treatment plant at Mundaring.
 Financial close was reached in July 2011 and completion is due in 2013.

 The content of this publication is for reference purposes only.
 It is current at the date of publication.
 This content does not constitute legal advice and should not be relied upon as such.
 Legal advice about your specific circumstances should always be obtained before taking any action based on this publication.